conan-io/conan-io.github.io/_posts/2023-05-25-Conan-agnostic-deploy-dependencies.markdown

   $ cd /some/other/place
 ```

-And the files could be used by developers:
+And the deployed files can be used by developers:

 ```bash
   # Commands for WINDOWS